jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-02-19.md

 Riaan: I've not had time to familiarise myself with the Jekyll website, how to participate in content generation and to then add a how-to to the website to make it easier for others.
 Anyone else get time to do this or something similar?
 Richard?
 Sure I heard you mention something - but it could have been the Sambucca...

-Notes:

-Reporter and Backup:
+Notes: Focus on building the website, on the 19th March.
+A base layout is currently available at http://dasa.org.za to provide some aspects we want to illustrate.

+Topics:
+* Vision
+* Mission
+* Community
+* Sponsors
+* Who are we
+* The team
+* How will we help?
+* Membership packages
+* Where does the money go?
+* News

+Reporter and Backup: None, assign sections at the next meeting.
+Have the vision and mission signed off: https://groups.drupal.org/node/405223

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Attendance Register for Meet-ups
 --------------------------------
 *≈ 15 min*

-Riaan/Ivan reports: Newly available attendance resisters on dasa.org.za and how they can be used.
+Riaan/Ivan reports: Newly available attendance registers on dasa.org.za and how they can be used.

-Notes:
+Notes: Open for discussion at the next meetup.
+Maybe at the next group-meetup, discuss how the community wants to use the registers?
+Ideas:
+* List members who attend meetups
+* Gain e-mail addresses to connect with community members, follow up on meetups, newsletters, etc
+* Stats at the end of the year

-Reporter and Backup:
+Reporter and Backup: Ivan

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Accounting